 The music department is a vibrant department where we strive to ensure that all students can access a variety of musical experiences both through curricular and extra-curricular activities.
 We believe that all students should have access to high quality musical experiences and we are passionate about enabling each child to achieve their potential.

 Teacher of Music: Mr M Aitchison

-Our excellent facilities consist of 1 large teaching room equipped with interactive whiteboard, visualiser and a suit of Apple Mac Computers and keyboards, 1 smaller teaching room which can be used as a recording space, 3 practice rooms with keyboards, electronic drum kits and Apple mac computers and a recording studio in which students have the opportunity to learn to record and mix using industry standard software.
+Our excellent facilities consist of one large teaching room equipped with interactive whiteboard, visualiser and a suit of Apple Mac Computers and keyboards, one smaller teaching room which can be used as a recording space, three practice rooms with keyboards, electronic drum kits and Apple mac computers and a recording studio in which students have the opportunity to learn to record and mix using industry standard software.

 We believe that musical education plays a central role in shaping our sense of our personal, social and cultural identity as well as helping students to learn to express themselves.
 In addition, learning music develops a wide variety of transferable skills and attributes including independence, confidence, perseverance and creativity.

 Key Stage 3